BlueCyro/Outflow/README.md

 # How do we solve this?

-* Move the FullBatch to process outside of the encoding loop
+* Move the StreamMessage processing to it's own exclusive thread
-    - While the FullBatch is encoding, save all other messages (aside from stream messages)
-    - When the FullBatch is done, send it and then send all other packets behind it
-    - This ensures that streams (aka the stuff that carries your voice and movement data) don't get interrupted
+    - This ensures that streams (aka the stuff that carries your voice and movement data) don't get interrupted by a FullBatch encode
+    - All other reliable packets stay on the default queue and are unaffected

 # How does it work?